Pimecrolimus cream is for external use only and should be applied thinly to any affected area(s) of skin.

-- Before you start this treatment, read the manufacturer's printed information leaflet from inside your pack.
-The leaflet will give you more information about the cream and a full list of side-effects which you may experience from using it.
+- Before you start the treatment, read the manufacturer's printed information leaflet from inside the pack.
+It will give you more information about the cream and will provide you with a full list of the side-effects which you could experience from using it.

 - Apply a thin layer of cream exactly as your doctor tells you to; this is usually twice daily, once in the morning and once in the evening.
 Rub the cream into your skin gently.
 You should use it for the shortest time necessary to clear your condition (this may be several weeks).
 Although the cream is not intended to be used continually over a prolonged period of time, your doctor may suggest that you use it from time to time when your condition flares up.

-- If you forget to use the cream at the normal time, don't worry, just apply it as soon as you remember, and then at your usual times as before.
+- If you forget to use the cream, don't worry, just apply it as soon as you remember, and then continue as before.

 Getting the most from your treatment

 - Try to keep your regular appointments with your doctor.
 This is so your doctor can check on your progress.